-The Audit and Risk Committee prepares a periodic report for the Board covering risk management in general, including the above topics discussed in the Audit and Risk Committee meetings.
+A standing Risk Management update is prepared for, and presented to, the Board at each quarterly Board meeting by the Risk Management function.
 The Risk Register is presented to the Board on an annual basis for approval.
 Any material changes in the risk management strategy, policies, processes, procedures and or SCR calculations are presented to the Board for approval.